eBorland/nlp-workshop/README.md

 - - -

 ## About
-This project is created to give a base to the developers during the NLP Worshop.
-Is a very simple and basic NLP server accepting requests to predict text categories (intended for news categories, but can be used with any model) using Google Cloud AutoML services
+This project is created to provide NLP Worshop developers with a base code.
+It's a very simple and basic NLP server that accepts requests and predicts text categories (intended for news categories, but can be used with any other model) using Google Cloud AutoML services.

 ## Requirements

-Prior to start using or contributing to this project you must install some cool stuff.
+Prior to start using or contributing to this project, you must install some cool stuff.
 Follow the guide using your platform-specifig instructions.

 ### Git:
-If you do not have git installed in your computer you must follow the steps below to install it.
+If you do not have git installed in your computer, please follow the steps below to install it.
-If you do not know wheter you have it installed or not, you can run the following command on your terminal:
+If you do not know wheter you have it installed or not, run the following command on your terminal:

 ```sh
 git --version
 ```
-If the response is something like "git version 2.17.1 (Apple Git-112)" it means you already have it.
+If the response is something like "git version 2.17.1 (Apple Git-112)", it means it's already installed.
 If, instead, it gives you some error like "-bash: git: command not found" (or any other) it means you MUST install it.

 - Platform: Mac OSX

-Just type "git" in the terminal and follow the instructions to instal it
+Just type "git" in the terminal and follow the instructions to install it:
 ```sh
 git
 ```

 - Platform: Mac OSX (version 2, using homebrew)

-Run the folowing commands in your terminal
+Run the folowing commands in your terminal:
 ```sh
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 brew doctor
 ```
-And after that, you can install git with homebrew
+And after that, you can install git using homebrew:
 ```sh
 brew install git
 ```

 - Platform: Linux (Debian)

-Type the following commands and follow the instructions to install git
+Run the following commands and follow the instructions to install git:
 ```sh
 sudo apt-get update
 sudo apt-get upgrade